gijs/gapfile/README.md

 gapfile
 =======

 Gapfile is a set of convenience wrapper functions for the file API in PhoneGap/Apache Cordova.
-It lets you use single (and simple) functions for file reads, writes, directory listings, etc. avoiding the callback hell.
+It lets you use single (and simple) function calls for file reads, writes, directory listings, etc. avoiding the callback hell.
 The downside is that the error reporting is less fine-grained (you'll basically just get a single error callback if something goes wrong).

 ##Files included